proximax-storage/tsjs-chain-xipfs-sdk/docs/start.md

 Follow instruction [here](https://nemtech.github.io/getting-started/setup-workstation.html) to run catapult service using docker image.

 ## Setting up your development environment
-### 1. Proximax storage xpx2-ts-js-sdk is build with Typescript language and it is recommended to use Typescript when building the application.
+### 1. Proximax storage tsjs-chain-xipfs-sdk is built with Typescript  and it is recommended to use Typescript when building the application.

 ```nodejs
 npm install -g typescript ts-node